MMP2: Inhibition of MMP-2 as cancer therapy

 Clinical trials for cancer therapies using MMP inhibitors have yielded generally unsuccessful results.
 These poor results are likely due to the fact that MMPs play complex roles in tissue formation and cancer progression, and indeed many MMPs have both pro and anti-tumorogenic properties.
 Furthermore, most clinical studies involve advanced stages of cancer, where MMP inhibitors are not particularly effective.
 Finally, there are no reliable biomarkers available for assessing the efficacy of MMP inhibitors and MMPs are not directly cytotoxic (so they do not cause tumor shrinkage), so it is difficult for researchers to determine whether the inhibitors have successfully reached their targets.

 However, initial clinical trials using broad spectrum MMP inhibitors did show some positive results.
 Phase I clinical trials showed that MMP inhibitors are generally safe with minimal adverse side effects.
 Additionally, trials with marimastat did show a slight increase in survival of patients with gastric or pancreatic cancer.

 Various research groups have already suggested many strategies for improving the effectiveness of MMP inhibitors in cancer treatment.
 First, highly specific MMP inhibitors could be used to target the functions of specific MMPs, which should allow doctors to increase the treatment dosage while minimizing adverse side effects.
 MMP inhibitors could also be administered along with cytotoxic agents or other proteinase inhibitors.
 Finally, MMP inhibitors could be used during earlier stages of cancer to prevent invasion and metastasis.

-Additionally, tumor overexpression of MMPs can be used to potentially target the release of chemotherapeutic agents specifically to tumor sites.
-For instance, cytotoxic agents or siRNA could be encapsulated in liposomes or viral vectors that only become activated upon proteolytic cleavage by a target MMP.
-Finally, the tumor-targeting properties of MMP inhibitors offer a potential strategy for identifying small tumors.
-Researchers could couple MMP inhibitors to imaging agents to help detect tumors before they spread.
+Additionally, the overexpression of MMPs in tumors can potentially be leveraged to direct the release of chemotherapeutic agents specifically to tumor sites.
+For example, cytotoxic agents or siRNA could be encapsulated in liposomes or viral vectors that become activated only upon proteolytic cleavage by a target MMP.
+Moreover, the tumor-targeting characteristics of MMP inhibitors provide a promising strategy for identifying small tumors.
+Researchers could link MMP inhibitors to imaging agents to facilitate the detection of tumors before they spread.
 Though initial trials yielded disappointing results, MMP inhibitors offer significant potential for improving cancer treatment by slowing the process of cancer cell invasion and metastasis.